rbatllet/private-blockchain/docs/USER_FRIENDLY_SEARCH_GUIDE.md

 ### Smart Search

-AI-powered search that understands context and semantics:
+AI-powered search that understands context and relationships:

 ```java
 // Smart search with natural language